osmoscraft/osmosnote/packages/server/public/devlog.md

 # Roadmap

-## Bugs
+## Working on

-- open close command bar causes unwanted scroll
+- Bug: open close command bar causes unwanted scroll
-- Ctrl + s causes unwanted scroll
+- Bug: Ctrl + s causes unwanted scroll
-- Ctrl + c can't access clipboard in http mode.
+- Bug: Ctrl + c can't access clipboard in http mode.

-## Bootstrap system

-- Migrate high-value one-note notes
-  - All past readings
-- Migrate platojar research markdown
-- DONE
-  - Design knowledge architecture
-  - Project incubator
-  - Migrate all org-roam notes
-  - Migrate all azure devops notes
-  - Migrate all markdown life notes
+- Bug: url parser crash on `https://www.designmattersmedia.com/podcast/2010/Massimo-Vignelli`
+- Bug: Status bar could overflow into multiple lines

+- IDE: Spell check toggle on/off
-  - Convert selection to new note
+- IDE: ESC key to cancel selection
-  - Note id system
+- IDE: Easy delete of notes
+- IDE: Display Title AND Tag in seach result, with overflow handling e.g. This is the name of a note that...
+Tag1, Tag2, Tag3...
+- IDE: Open and insert should use selection as default search query too.

+- Compiler: DOM tags are being parsed.
+Need escape logic. (refer to prev. parser POC)
+- Compiler: Consider MVP list rendering (use multiple - without space)
+- Compiler: Handle list indentation
+- Compiler: Handle list auto numbering
+- Compiler: Require space link
+  - When line ends with link, insert a new line at the end causes link to open
+  - When document ends with link, you can't add a new line without adding a space after the last link

+## Bug backlog

-  - Timestamp in metadata
+- (Empty)

 ## Code health